A complete guide to over 50s life insurance

 Policy documents

 The documents you receive when you take out over 50s life insurance.
-These include the policy schedule detailing the life assured, cover and payment details as well as full terms and conditions.
-These should be kept safely as they will be needed to make a claim.
+These include the policy schedule detailing the life assured, cover and payment details.
+They should also include full terms and conditions.
+Keep these safe as they will be needed to make a claim.

 Policyholider

 The legal owner of the insurance policy.
-Whilst the policyholder is often the same person as the life assured, this is not always the case.
+Sometimes the same person as the life assured, but this is not always the case.

 Premium